ntclark/PostScript/EnVisioNateSW_Renderer/rendererDemo/Readme.md

 create a universal graphics rendering engine for **all** graphics primitives.
 Not only for just font rasterization, but also for ALL
 PostScript drawing commands - of course independent of PostScript itself.
 Therefore, the EnVisioNatesSW_Renderer was born.

-And it became on of the more powerful, and hopefully useful of the three projects in this repository - which include the [PostScript Interpreter](../../PostScriptInterpreter) and [Font Manager](../../EnVisioNateSW_FontManager).
+And it became one of the more powerful, and hopefully useful, of the three projects in this repository - which include the [PostScript Interpreter](../../PostScriptInterpreter) and [Font Manager](../../EnVisioNateSW_FontManager).

 The following figure shows the demo in action.

-When you ubild and run this demo, try grabbing the corner of the big window and click and resize.
+When you build and run this demo, try resizing the big window..

 Did you notice that the entire figure scales 100% automatically ?

-You don't have to have it do this, maybe it's not in a resizable window, but achieving that effect is automatic and requires literally zero lines of code to accomplish.
+Your not required to have it do this, maybe it's not in a resizable window, but achieving that effect is automatic and requires literally zero lines of code to accomplish.

 Note one other thing, the window with the graphic on it is **not** owned or created by this COM object.
 As mentioned in the